Choosing an iPad for Year 8 2020

 Recommended Model: Apple iPad 9.7 Inch Wifi Only (32GB or 128GB)

 iPads for year 8 students at Brighton Secondary School need to be updated to the latest operating system released by Apple.
-These are the current iPad models that are compatible with the apps required for our school.
-Older iPad models are not able run these apps.
-Please note that the iPad mini is no longer suitable for use with our software and online tests like NAPLAN.
+Older iPad models are not able to run the apps required for our school.
+Please note that the iPad mini is no longer suitable.

 iPads need to be in a protective case as they can be easily damaged.
 We recommend the STM DUX or Studio case that covers the iPad corners as a base model or any of the drop-proof cases like those from OtterBox or LifeProof.

 There are two options available when purchasing keyboards: wired and Bluetooth.
-Both are acceptable, however, we now recommend a Bluetooth keyboard.
-In previous years, we have recommend wired keyboards due to concerns about possible Bluetooth connectivity issues, however, this has not been a problem.
-The wired keyboards are also incompatible with some testing programs such as NAPLAN as they block the headphone jack.
+Both are acceptable, however, we recommend a Bluetooth keyboard.
+This is because wired keyboards are incompatible with some testing programs such as NAPLAN as they block the headphone jack.

 Headphones will also be required for a range of software programs used across the curriculum as well as online tests such as NAPLAN.
 Apple headphones are included with all new iPad purchases, however, generic headphones are also available at a small cost from retailers.

 The iPad needs to be either new or reset to the default setting.
 This means that if the device has been used previously, the iPad must be reset and updated before being handed on.
 This will remove old data and settings, and make the iPad compatible with our network.
 The iPad must also be free from any cracks or chips within the screen as this is a safety issue.
 Prior to school commencement, please also ensure the iPad has been set up with an Apple ID and that the following apps have been downloaded:

 - Daymap Connect